 Significant subsidence and tree fall have been noted at the Cross Bar T-3 wetland.
 The wetland is surrounded by mostly soils classified as mesic.
-An acceptable HNP was established at this wetland using cypress inflection points near the wetland edge (to avoid potential subsidence) at 70.3 feet NGVD29, and a proposed MFL of 68.5 feet NGVD29.
-The currently adopted MFL at this site is 68.8 feet NGVD29.
+An acceptable HNP was established at this wetland using cypress inflection points near the wetland edge (to avoid potential subsidence) at 70.3 feet NGVD29, resulting in a proposed MFL of 68.5 feet NGVD29.
+The previously adopted MFL at this site was 68.8 feet NGVD29.